Excellence — Inquiry — Insight: The HCC Honors Program

 Students who complete all four requirements of the program earn HCC degrees with the specific designation "Housatonic Scholars."
 This designation is marked on official college transcripts, and each class completed in the program is designated as a special "Honors Course."
 Honors students are especially attractive to four-year institutions; they are sought after by admissions committees and transfer counselors because they have a proven academic track record.
 Moreover, honors students have been especially successful in obtaining grants, funding awards, and a wide array of scholarships to further their studies.
 If you plan to continue your studies towards bachelor’s level work (and beyond!), participating in the honors program puts you at a distinct advantage in terms of admission and potential scholarships.

-The 4-course Sequence for the Honors Program
+The 4-requirements to complete the Honors Program

 To complete the honors program, students must take the following four classes: